bitsofcotton/puts_cc/README.md

 If we use NOT word with accurate handle, we can roughly (but deeply differed to now) divide some insists.

 # The things undone (2)
-We can use pseudo base on intention as K^{4x4}:={ {A|#A&lt;&infty;},N,R,{f|f in 2^R}}^4 written in randtools representation but there's no fact the base is wider than the language descriptions.
+We can use pseudo base on intention as K^{4x4} (as a symbol) := { {A|#A&lt;&infty;},N,R,{f|f in 2^R}}^4 written in randtools representation but there's no fact the base is wider than the language descriptions.

-However in their case, we can use pseudo language base {K^{4x4},K^{4x4},f,t}^n as some of the words base, however we cannot describe all aspect of original sentences, so there's inforation lose around conversion.
+However in their case, we can use pseudo language base {K^{4x4},K^{4x4},f,t}^n as some of the words base, however we cannot describe all aspect of original sentences, so there's information loss around conversion.

-There's analogy {category,relation,geometry} between {intention start/end, binary operation on intension to intension, geometry ~ invariant ~ algorithm}.
+There's analogy between {category,relation,geometry} and {intention start/end, binary operation on intension to intension, geometry ~ invariant ~ algorithm}.

 # Archived
 This repository is archived, so without bug report, will no change.